esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 Ever feel like there's a bottomless hole inside you?
 Like no matter what you achieve, acquire, or accomplish, it's never enough?

-One writer, working through his own darkness, described it this way:
+One writer, reflecting on what truly sustains us in dark times, wrote:

-> "There is a deep hole in your being, like an abyss.
-You will never succeed in filling that hole, because your needs are inexhaustible...
-Since the hole is so deep and your anguish so total, you run away from it, afraid that you will fall into it.
-But you cannot run away from yourself."
+> "When we honestly ask ourselves which person in our lives means the most to us, we often find that it is those who, instead of giving advice, solutions, or cures, have chosen rather to share our pain and touch our wounds with a warm and tender hand."
 >
-> — Henri Nouwen, *The Inner Voice of Love*
+> — Henri Nouwen, *Out of Solitude*

-He wrote this in a private journal, never intending to publish it.
-Just trying to talk himself through the darkest season of his life.
-That bottomless ache that no amount of activity, achievement, or performance can fill.
+This is what the swamp teaches us: we don't need people to fix us.
+We need people to sit with us.
+To acknowledge the ache.
+To stop pretending they have all the answers and simply be present to the pain.

 There's an ancient song—thousands of years old—that gives voice to this experience.
 It's the only one that begins and ends in darkness:

 > "I am overwhelmed with troubles and my life draws near to death...
-You have put me in the lowest pit, in the darkest depths...
-Why do you reject me and hide your face from me?...
-The darkness is my closest friend."
+You have thrown me into the lowest pit, into the darkest depths...
+Why do you turn your face from me?...
+Darkness is my closest friend."
 >
-> — Psalm 88 (The Message)
+> — Psalm 88 (NLT)

 The song never resolves.
 It ends with "darkness is my closest friend."
 No neat bow.
 No triumphant turnaround.
 Just brutal honesty.